 Maternal waiting homes are facilities that help guarantee a clinic- or hospital-based birth for pregnant women who face complications or live far away.
 Located near a health facility, women stay at the homes as their due dates approach, and have 24-hour access to care until it is time to deliver with help from a trained clinician.

-PIH supports 83 maternal waiting homes worldwide, including in Lesotho, Sierra Leone, and Mexico.
+PIH supports 133 maternal waiting homes worldwide, including in Lesotho, Rwanda and Malawi.
 In Haiti, the maternal waiting home on the grounds of University Hospital in Mirebalais, called Kay Manmito, offers dignified medical care, meals, psychosocial support, and health education to expectant mothers with at-risk pregnancies.
 Once women go into labor, they are escorted to the hospital for a safe, attended birth—likely lifesaving for them and their baby.

 Independence and Family Planning